-Dr. Jennifer Otter Bickerdike is a media and music academic, specializing in fan culture, the cult of dead celebrity, pop culture and music.
+Dr Jennifer Otter Bickerdike is a media and music academic, specialising in fan culture, the cult of dead celebrity, pop culture and music.

-She has written and presented extensively on fandom and media, using her experience as a former American music industry and Silicon Valley executive to explore a range of societal issues and behaviors.
+She has written and presented extensively on fandom and media, using her experience as a former American music industry and Silicon Valley executive to explore a range of societal issues and behaviours.

-Jen‘s next project about the importance of vinyl records, Why Vinyl Matters, will be out in the Fall of 2017 on ACC publishing.
-A manifesto about the importance of vinyl as a cultural object, the book features interviews with a variety of fans, including Tim Burgess, Henry Rollins and Fatboy Slim.
+Jen‘s latest book about the importance of vinyl records, Why Vinyl Matters, is out now on ACC Publishing.
+A manifesto about the importance of vinyl as a cultural object, the book features interviews with a variety of vinyl fans, including Tim Burgess, Henry Rollins and Fatboy Slim.